T206 Ty Cobb

 The T206 Ty Cobb baseball card depicts the Detroit Tigers' Ty Cobb, one of the inaugural inductees in the Baseball Hall of Fame.
 The card was designed and issued by the American Tobacco Company (ATC) from 1909 to 1911 as part of its T206 series.
-The card is even more rare than the T206 Honus Wagner which also had a limited production.
+The card with the Ty Cobb Smoking Tobacco World back is rarer than the famous T206 Honus Wagner, which had a limited production.